 YEEP stimulates the entrepreneurial ecosystem among potential entrepreneurs and students through skills training, business knowledge sharing, linkages and other support…

 MFS-II was a pivotal part of SPARK’s development as an expert organisation.
 Promoting entrepreneurship and job creation, MFS-II contributed to…

 Rugie is the female founder of Liberia Business Incubator (LBI), a food-processing agri-business that trains women farmers.
 She is relieved that her sector can continue to produce vital food supplies, but the cost of PPE is taking its toll.

 “We are the ones creating the fundamentals for stability and growth”

-Mahmud won a SPARK business plan competition with his business, J-Palm, and received access to finance.
-His company uses a no-waste manufacturing process to create a range of affordable, organic palm oil-based skin and hair care products.
-The palm kernels are then utilised to make a wood charcoal alternative.
+Mahmoud won the SPARK Business Plan competition with his company, J-Palm, and got a chance to be funded.
+His company uses a waste-free manufacturing process to create a line of affordable, organic palm oil-based skin and hair care products.
+Then palm kernels are used to make a substitute for wood charcoal.

 Opening pathways to employment